learn-co-students/devise_lab-v-000/README.md

     gem 'omniauth-facebook'

-As you might intuit, since we're going to allow users, modeled by the `User` class to log in with another authentication system, we need to store some more data about those users in our `users` table in _our_ database.
+Since we're going to allow users, modeled by the `User` class to log in with another authentication system, we need to store some more data about those users in our `users` table in _our_ database.
 This means we need to write a migration.

 We'll need to store two more columns in our user model: a `provider` `String` (which will always be `'facebook'` or `nil` in our app for the moment; you